 gold-light-on-the-skin spring, weather that makes me want to re-read The Wind in the Willows and lapse, luxuriously and lazily and

-wind-whipped, blew apart several times, revealing the seductive blue
+of grey cloud, wind-whipped, blew apart several times, revealing the

-black walnuts to the north comes the tap-tap,
+to the north comes the tap-tap, tap-tap of a woodpecker—most

-cranes are picking their way across the far, storm-flailed slopes of
+picking their way across the far, storm-flailed slopes of our wheat field,

-our wheat field, and the pair of red-tailed hawks who’ve been living
+and the pair of red-tailed hawks who’ve been living here the last

-here the last month are hovering, watching for the little furred creatures
+month are hovering, watching for the little furred creatures to emerge from

-flakes are wandering about—rising, falling, drifting before making
+about—rising, falling, drifting before making their slow, uncertain

-their slow, uncertain way to the ground, as if unsure they still belong
+way to the ground, as if unsure they still belong here.

 2/28/2013 BOLES AND BRANCHES, PART 1